 The U.S. Environmental Protection Agency’s (EPA’s) plan to regulate carbon emissions is just the latest challenge facing the U.S. electric power system.
 Technological innovation is disrupting old ways of doing business and accelerating grid modernization.
 Earlier this year, AEE released Advanced Energy Technologies for Greenhouse Gas Reduction, a report detailing the use, application, and benefits of 40 specific advanced energy technologies and services.
-This post is the first in a series drawn from the technology profiles within that report.
+This post is one in a seriesdrawn from the technology profiles within that report.